transientskp/tkp/documentation/overview/database/schema.rst

 **comment**
     A textfield with more details about the rejectedreason.
-For example in the case of a rejection because of RMS value to high, this field will contain the theoretic noise value and the calculated RMS value of the image.
+For example in the case of a rejection because of RMS value to high, this field will contain the theoretical noise value and the calculated RMS value of the image.

 ++++++++++